Small Business Growth Readiness Checklist Before Scaling

 Growth often needs cash before it creates cash.
 Stock, materials, wages, marketing, software, vehicles or equipment may need funding before customers pay.
 A cash flow forecast helps the owner see whether growth is affordable.

 Payment terms, deposits and credit control can be just as important as sales activity.
+A focused cash flow review can show whether the business has enough visibility and control before taking on extra commitments.

 Improve processes before adding demand